flowscripter/cli-framework/README.md

 use for `stdout` and `stderr`.

-The `NodeCLI` implementation is a simple extension to the `BaseCLI` which provides the name, version and description from the projects `package.json` and uses the NodeJS provided `process.stdout` and `process.stderr` streams.
+The `NodeCLI` implementation is a simple extension to the `BaseCLI` which provides the name, version and description from the current project's `package.json` and uses the NodeJS provided `process.stdout` and `process.stderr` streams.

 ## Example Projects